Last Update: 11/15/19

 3. Goldman Sachs Caught Telling Its People to Ditch All Home Loan Modification Applications

-Goldman Sachs has been around for awhile, it’s not some fly by night company set up by scammers, right?
+Goldman Sachs has been around for a while, it’s not some fly by night company set up by scammers, right?
 After all, it’s got offices all over the world and it’s known as a big securities firm that has been in business for years (since 1869, in fact).
-However, Goldman Sachs has been monkeying around with home loan modifications, too, it seems.
-According to news reports, Goldman Sachs bought a little Texas company named Litton Loan Servicing back in 2007, which held a bunch of ”non-performing” sub-prime mortgage home loans that Litton was trying to salvage with loan modifications (among other things).
+However, Goldman Sachs has committed bad acts with home loan modifications, too, it seems.
+According to news reports, Goldman Sachs bought a little Texas company named Litton Loan Servicing back in 2007, which held a bunch of “non-performing” sub-prime mortgage home loans that Litton was trying to salvage with loan modifications (among other things).
 Why?
 The Financial Times expose reported that Goldman interest in the company wasn’t the home owners, but the data that Litton collected in its files, which Goldman Sachs could use to make better investment decisions in the mortgage housing investment market.
 Then, the housing crisis hit and all those investments went belly up.
 What did Goldman do?
-According to news reports (quoting Litton people there at the time), Goldman ordered NO loan modifications to be okayed and to foreclose, foreclose, foreclose.
+According to news reports (quoting Litton people there at the time), Goldman ordered NO loan modifications should be approved.
 The only thing that stopped them here was the federal government issuing a stop order (the moratorium).

 What about Home Affordable Mortgage Program (“HAMP”)?
 Litton agreed to HAMP, but even though Litton was deluged with modification applications from home owners wanting to negotiate a loan modification, they were told to DENY every single one of them.
 Didn’t matter what the situation was; didn’t matter what the documents revealed; didn’t matter what documents were in the file or not.